Human Spaceflight

 We’re busy creating a new museum experience for you!

 The Hall of Space Museum’s renovated galleries are now open for visitors to explore.
-Many artifacts are on display, but the exhibits and graphics won’t be fully completed until the end of 2024.
+Many artifacts are on display, but the exhibits and graphics won’t be fully completed until Spring 2025.

 Please use this renovated gallery guide to help identify significant artifacts on display in the newly renovated galleries until they are complete.